olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 what truly matters — your face — but it takes some futzing with settings which should be unnecessary.

-To wrap up this piece, which I originally intended to be more actionable, allow me to give you a list of gear I recently recommended as an alternative to my unwieldy custom setup[^2] and which requires a budget of roughly $600.
+I originally intended this post to be more actionable, so allow me to give you a list of gear I recently recommended as an alternative to my unwieldy custom setup[^2] and which requires a budget of roughly $600.
 Yes, that's a *lot* of money.
 It's roughly double the typical "remote stipend" reluctantly relinquished by companies to remote workers, while they happily purchase snacks, ergonomic office chairs, networking equipment, and so much more.

 This kit is one of the simplest to use and most reliable you'll likely deal with.
 Yes, you can get find cheaper microphones and cameras if you